 The system of dabba food (A food delivery service that provides fresh home cooked meals, usually prepared by housewives, for working men and women across the city), has worked well for many generations, especially in metro cities like Mumbai.
 Their popularity today is decreasing not because of a drop in their quality of service or nutritional benefits but more due to the fact that their product lacks luster.
 The ordinary meal of dal, chawal & sabzi (lentil soup, rice & cooked vegetables) cannot compete with the allure of low fat butter chicken with whole wheat roomali roti that has been prepackaged in glossy wrapping and sold with all its health benefits clearly stated.

-The various contributing factors to millennial eating disorders to a large extent are universal in nature.
+The many contributing factors to millennial eating disorders in India are, to a large extent, universal in nature.
 Increased exposure to advertising and propaganda around ‘healthy eating’ is one of the largest contributors to this disease.
 Information overload has led us into forming a skewed view of health and well-being, whereby we have alienated the two concepts to become something that have nothing in common with each other.
 The need to for physical activeness to complete daily chores or as a stress buster is declining with every passing days.
 Millennials prefer sports on television or as a video game that having to actually play it.